 Maryland Car Insurance Requirements

 One of the unpleasant parts of driving a motor vehicle in Maryland is that you have to buy auto insurance.
 The law requires all drivers to be insured and failure to have proper insurance can result in serious legal penalties, including license suspension or possibly even revocation.
-To find out more about your obligations under Maryland law, keep reading.
+To find out more about your obligations under Maryland law, watch this video and keep reading.

 Maryland Minimum Coverage